-“It is a big deal,” says Diane Omdahl, a registered nurse who recently launched 65 Incorporated, a service to help those on Medicare understand their benefits.
-“Agencies were denied reimbursement for care if patients didn’t show improvement.
-Consequently, the home health agency would become “gun shy” about accepting a client.
+“Agencies were denied reimbursement for care if patients didn’t show improvement,” says Diane Omdahl, a registered nurse who founded 65 Incorporated, a service to help those on Medicare understand their benefits.
+This made home health agencies “gun shy” about accepting clients.

-It’s important to remember that Medicare has several other requirements for payment and those are unchanged by the ruling Omdahl points out.
+It’s important to remember that Medicare has several other requirements for payment that are unchanged by the ruling.
 For example:

 - A physician must prescribe home care.

 - A patient must be homebound.
-Brief, intermittent trips outside the house are OK, but Medicare regulations don’t clearly define “homebound,” she says.
+Brief, intermittent trips outside the house are OK, but Medicare regulations don’t clearly define “homebound.”

 - The care must be skilled.
-Medicare will pay for a nurse or therapist, but not for the kind of general care provided by a home health aide, she notes.
+Medicare will pay for a nurse or therapist, but not for the kind of general care provided by a home health aide.